PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

     +++
     The proof of the :bdg-info-line:`Theorem 3` can be seen in the :bdg-info:`Appendix`, click on this :bdg-info-line:`card` to jump to view.

-:bdg-info-line:`Theorem 3` shows that in the stationary point :math:`g` is a line that points to the opposite direction of :math:`a`.
+:bdg-info-line:`Theorem 3` shows that in the stationary point, :math:`g` is a line that points to the opposite direction of :math:`a`.

 Further, the improvement of the objective value is affected by the singular